ondralukes/stats-counter/README.md

 `visitTime` - required - Visit expiration after last request

 `apiPath` - optional - Path for getting stats

+`savePath` - optional - File for saving stats, stats won't be saved if no path provided

+`saveInterval` - optional (defaults to 60) - Interval in seconds

 ## API
 HTTP request to `apiPath` returns stats in following format: